-This function is supported by all models except the SPARC Enterprise Txxxx series and the SPARC T series.
+This function is supported by all models except the SPARC Enterprise T series.
 SMC provides the firmware management function for the PRIMEPOWER800/1000/2000 model group, the PRIMEPOWER900/1500/2500 model group, and the GP7000F model 1000/2000 group.
 Accordingly, use SMC for these model groups.

-Also, the SPARC Enterprise Mxxxx series support the same functions as those supported by the XSCF.
+Also, the SPARC Enterprise M series and the SPARC M10 Systems support the same functions as those supported by the XSCF.
 Accordingly, use the XSCF for these models.

 The firmware management function makes firmware registration or deletion and updates firmware.
 The table below outlines the firmware management functions.